temporalio/cli/docs/batch/terminate.md

+---
+id:
+title:
+sidebar_label:
+description:
+tags:
+---

 ### terminate

 Stop a Batch operation job.

-When used, the Batch job with the provided Batch Id is terminated.
+>When used, the Batch job with the provided Batch Id is terminated.

 **--address**
 host:port for Temporal frontend service